 The key should be to offer something that makes you stand out of amongst your competition; not needing too many customers allows you to do this.
 This brings me onto the next point.

-Here's a few things you can do to let you prospective clients know you really are a professional:
+Here are a few things you can do to let your prospective clients know you really are a professional:

 - Be at your appointments on time when you meet up with them at their homes and when you pick up their dogs for their walks—nothing signals ‘unprofessional’ like being late.

 - Have the appropriate business insurance policies, and ensure your customers know about them.

 - Read up on and attend any courses you feel are appropriate regarding canine behavior—be knowledgeable.

 - Attend a certified canine first aid course—again make certain your customer is aware of this and advertise it on your website.